hyperlane-xyz/hips/HIP-3.md

 The off-chain relayer relating to a `FeeQuotingIgp` will index `GasPayment` events and relate them to dispatched messages based off their message ID.
 Because the `FeeQuotingIgp` will revert if there was insufficient payment, all `GasPayment` events relate to messages that have fully paid for an amount of gas, and the relayer will honor these payments.

 Note that calldata costs for processing the message are not explicitly calculated by the fee quoting IGP.
 The maximum Hyperlane message size is 2 KiB, or 2048 bytes.
 Currently, the Ethereum calldata gas cost is 16 gas per non-zero byte, which comes out to a maximum of `32,768` gas.
-To avoid an additional required mapping in the InterchainGasCalculator of remote domain to the cost per byte of calldata, a flat cost of 32,000 gas to cover potential calldata costs is charged.
+To avoid an additional required mapping in the InterchainGasCalculator of remote domain to the cost per byte of calldata, a flat cost of 33,000 gas to cover potential calldata costs is charged.

 ### **Rationale**

-#### Default vs non-default ISM distinction

 #### ISM-specific fee quoting IGPs